GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### JavaScript is the only language that I'm aware of that people feel they don't need to learn before they start using it.
+> ### An organisation that treats its programmers as morons will soon have programmers that are willing and able to act like morons only.
 >
-> ~ *Douglas Crockford*
+> ~ *Bjarne Stroustrup*

 ---
 ## 🏎 Quick Facts